Payment Terms Clause For Your Terms and Conditions

 Reward the Customers Who Pay Early

-If your customers have an excellent track record or even pay early, reward them!
-Customers who are rewarded for good behavior are likely to stay loyal.
+If your customers have an excellent track record or even pay early, reward them by offering:

 • Discounts